citrusframework/citrus/src/manual/data-dictionary.md

 ### Path mapping strategies

 Another advanced topic about data dictionaries is the path mapping strategy.
-When using simple path expressions the default strategy is always **EXACT_MATCH** .
+When using simple path expressions the default strategy is always **EXACT** .
 This means that the path expression has to evaluate exactly to a message element within the payload data.
 And only this exact message element is translated.

 You can set your own path mapping strategy in order to change this behavior.
 For instance another mapping strategy would be **STARS_WITH** .
 All elements are translated that start with a certain path expression.
 Let us clarify this with an example: